modmore/docs/en/03_Formalicious/v2/index.md

 [Formalicious](https://www.modmore.com/formalicious/) is the most powerful and easiest MODX form builder, with built-in multi-step forms, 8 field types, validation and the ability to use hooks and other advanced FormIt features.

+V2 is updated to use the lastest modx FormIt package and allowes better handling of placeholders & styling withing your form creating.

 # Recommended Reading

 - [Installation](Installation)